rsyslog/rsyslog/source/configuration/modules/imklog.rst

    Linux only, ignored on other platforms (but may be specified).
    Defaults to off.

-.. function:: $klogLocalIPIF [interface name]
+.. function:: $klogLocalIPIF

-   If provided, the IP of the specified interface (e.g. "eth0") shall be used as fromhost-ip for imklog-originating messages.
-If this directive is not given OR the interface cannot be found (or has no IP address), the default of "127.0.0.1" is used.
+   This directive is no longer supported.
+Instead, use the global

+   $localHostIPIF

+   directive instead.

 .. function:: $klogConsoleLogLevel <number>